md861/ElliFEM/README.md

 To prepare the mesh, create a 2D geometry in [Gmsh](https://gmsh.info/) and export the mesh (only meshed using quadrilateral elements) as the *SU2* format and name it as *dat*.
 A sample *dat* file is given in the [Example](https://github.com/md861/ElliFEM/tree/main/Example) folder.
 Then make sure that this *dat* file (or a copy of it) resides in the same folder as the compiled ElliFEM code.

 Make sure to mark the boundary curves/nodes for each type of boundary condition.
-The boundaries can be described in any sequence, however do make note of the sequence of their definition as this would provide the index (for *pellib.f90* file) to implement the corresponding conditions for each boundadry type.
+The boundaries can be described in any sequence, however do make note of the sequence of their definition as this would provide the index (for *pellib_Hlmhltz.f90* file) to implement the corresponding conditions for each boundadry type.

 NB: At the moment, only non-homogenous Neumann and homogenous Dirichlet conditions may be applied.
 Although, the future versions would contain the provision for non-homogenous mixed boundaries (even with enriched solution basis).

 ## Implementing problem sources
-### Initial condition
-Modify the *pellib_DIC.f90* file to specify the initial conditions for the wave amplitude (`FZ_Phi`) and its time derivative (`FZ_Vlcty`).
 ### Boundary condition(s)
 * Non-homogeneous Neumann boundary:
-    * In *pellib.f90* under the "!Integrate over edges" section set the `NBC_pos` index as the same as the corresponding index of the boundary type defined during meshing (see [Mesh preparation](#mesh-preparation) for details).
-In this sections, update the `GZ` variable that is used to implement the relevant condition for the given boundary type (chosen using `NBC_pos` index).
+    * In *pellib_Hlmhltz.f90* under the "!Integrate over edges" section set the `NBC_pos` index as the same as the corresponding index of the boundary type defined during meshing (see [Mesh preparation](#mesh-preparation) for details).
+In this sections, update the `GZ_Phi` variable that is used to implement the relevant condition for the given boundary type (chosen using `NBC_pos` index).
 NB: `n(1)` and `n(2)` store the x and y components of the normal vector to a given edge.
     * For each different boundary condition (of non-homogeneous Neumann type), copy and paste the entire "!Integrate over edges" section (i.e. all the 4 subsections integrating over the four sides of a quadrilaterl) and set the `NBC_pos` index appropriately.
 * Homogeneous Neumann boundary:
-    * Since these boundaries do not require integration, simply do not include any "!Integrate over edges" section for this `NBC_pos` index in the *pellib.f90* file.
+    * Since these boundaries do not require integration, simply do not include any "!Integrate over edges" section for this `NBC_pos` index in the *pellib_Hlmhltz.f90* file.
+* Homogeneous Dirichlet boundary:
+   * In *femSolver.f90* under the "!Build marked indices for DBC" section, set the `DBC_pos` index as the same as the corresponding index of the Dirichlet boundary type defined during meshing (see [Mesh preparation](#mesh-preparation) for details).
 ### Source term(s)
-In the *pellib.f90* file, under the "!Integrate inside domain" section, update the `FZ` variable that evaluates the source terms for the given problem.
+In the *pellib_Hlmhltz.f90* file, under the "!Integrate inside domain" section, update the `FZ` variable that evaluates the source terms for the given problem.
 If there are no source terms present, then this section can simply be commented out.

 ## Implementing numerical parameters
 Numerical parameters, e.g. the quadrature points for integration, total number of time iterations, etc could be set in the *femSolver.f90* file.
 Some (most used) parameters are detailed below: